-Digital nomads and alike are looking out for their next stop and having lived and worked in multiple countries myself.
+Digital nomads and alike are always looking out for their next stop and having lived and worked in multiple countries myself.
 I thought I would share pros and cons of living and working remotely in Vientiane, Laos.

 I am all about inner happiness, location independent and things that bring me smiles.
 Whether that’s cozy place to rest my head, warm locals or good food.
-It’s all the little things that makes the journey special and unforgettable if they offer bad WIFI! (we tend remember bad things over good things and all)
+It’s all the little things that makes the journey special and unforgettable if they offer bad WIFI! (we tend to remember bad things over good things and all)

 Beautiful Sunsets by the Mekong River, Vientiane Laos. what you can’t see here is 5 plates of food and chilled beer lao!